 - The guard/drain ability (default “C”) is what really makes the Ruinous Effigy shine in Destiny 2‘s PvE setting.

 The guard move creates a “Void bubble” around you that slightly protects you from incoming damage (ie. Hydra blasts, Vandal sniper shots, and the like, but you’ll still feel a lot of pain if Cursed Thralls explode near you).
 The good news is that its drain attack will quickly drop the health of all the mobs in a large area, turning your character into a beefier killing machine.
+Also, be reminded that the word “drain” also means that it “absorbs” health, so you get healed for a little bit too.
 Here are some findings:

 - Warlocks will find this useful when using Nezarec’s Sin (due to Void kills recharging your abilities).

 - Titans will become even more unstoppable if they’re wearing Stronghold.
 The stronger guard (which should only work on swords) actually procs when guarding with Ruinous Effigy as well.
-Oh, and if you block with Ruinous Effigy just as you’re about to take damage, you’ll get healed too.
+Oh, and if you block with Ruinous Effigy just as you’re about to take damage, you’ll get extra healing too.

 - Nightstalker Hunters affected by invisibility won’t have the invisibility break while guarding.
 You’re like a sneaky blob of death.